 If push comes to shove and you really don’t feel like it is for you… I have an easy swap- Orange juice.
 It is not going to have the same flavor but it still adds that little push these need to send them over the edge of the flavor waterfall.

-- All-purpose flour
+- 2½ cups all-purpose flour

-- Baking soda
+- 1½ teaspoon baking soda

-- Brown sugar
+- 1 cup brown sugar

-- Vanilla extract
+- 1 teaspoon vanilla extract

-Preheat your oven to 350 degrees.
+- Preheat your oven to 350 degrees.
 Line two cookie trays with parchment paper and set aside.

-Whisk together the flour, baking soda, ginger, cinnamon, cloves, and salt.
+- Whisk together the flour, baking soda, ginger, cinnamon, cloves, and salt.
 Set aside.

-Combine the butter and brown sugar in the bowl of an electric mixer.
+- Combine the butter and brown sugar in the bowl of an electric mixer.
 Beat on low speed until light and fluffy.
 Add the egg, orange liqueur if using, molasses, and vanilla.

-Fold in your dry ingredients and stir on low speed until just combined.
+- Fold in your dry ingredients and stir on low speed until just combined.

-Use a small cookie scoop to form balls of dough and place 2 inches apart on your prepared pans.
+- Use a small cookie scoop to form balls of dough and place 2 inches apart on your prepared pans.
 Flatten slightly with a spoon or the bottom of a measuring cup.

-Bake 8-10 minutes or just until the edges begin to curl slightly and are lightly browned.
+- Bake 8-10 minutes or just until the edges begin to curl slightly and are lightly browned.